rcl-identity/docs/aadb2c.md

 ![image](/images/aadb2c/signup-layout.png)

-- Format the sign-up page user attributes as follows :
+- Format the sign-up page user attributes and their labels as follows or to your preferences:

 ![image](/images/aadb2c/signup-layout2.png)

-- Add the available Identity Approver(s) as a dropdown select
+- If you are issuing Verified Digital IDs, add each of the available Identity Approver(s) as a dropdown select assigning and text and value.
+We will use the **Value** property as the *Identity Approver Identifier* reference in the RCL Identity Platform APIs and open-source applications.

 ![image](/images/aadb2c/signup-layout6.png)